-- 13. An agency worker becomes a participant in the Plus Plan if he meets one of the following descriptions: - a. the agency worker who has gone through the waiting period and has worked more than 52 weeks after this for one or more employment agencies.
+10. An agency worker becomes a participant in the Plus Plan if he meets one of the following descriptions:

+a. the agency worker who has worked more than 52 weeks for one or more employment agencies.
 It is not necessary for the weeks worked to be consecutive to count the 52 weeks.
 The weeks worked are added together, unless the interruption between the two agency work employment contracts is 52 weeks or more.
+Or;

-Or; - b. the agency worker who is entitled to earlier participation in the Plus Plan on the basis of a collective and/or individual employment contract, or; - c. the agency worker who has worked for one employment agency in more than 60 weeks and who is not yet a participant in the Basic Plan, or; - d. the (former) agency worker who has voluntarily continued his participation after termination of employment or who is entitled to a waiver of premium and continued participation in the event of incapacity for work.
+b. the agency worker who is entitled to earlier participation in the Plus Plan on the basis of a collective and/or individual employment contract, or;

+c. the (former) agency worker who has voluntarily continued his participation after termination of employment or who is entitled to a waiver of premium and continued participation in the event of incapacity for work.
 These options and the rules for this can be found in StiPP's pension regulations.

-The agency worker cannot participate in the Plus Plan before the first day of the month in which he turns 21.
+d.
+The agency worker cannot participate in the Plus Plan before the first day of the month in which he turns 18.